nirodg/hr-staffing-process/README.md

 # What does the backend comes with
 1. JWT Authentication
-2. Kafka & WebSocket integration
+2. Handling of X-APP-TOKEN and JWT token
+5. Handles TraceId and Loki
+6. Handles Kafka for async events
+7. Handles WebSocket for real-time updates
-3. API Error Handling RFC7807
+8. API Error Handling RFC7807
+9. Integrates Flyway DB migration
+10. Integrates MapStruct
+11. Integrates Lombok